India-Saudi Arabia Economic and Commercial Relations

 -18.55

-1. Major commodities of export from India to Saudi Arabia include engineering goods, rice, petroleum products, vehicles and associated equipment, chemicals, textiles, food products, gems & Jewellery; whereas, major commodities of import for India from Saudi Arabia are Crude oil, LPG, fertilizers, chemicals, plastic and products thereof etc.
+7. Major commodities of export from India to Saudi Arabia include engineering goods, rice, vehicles and associated equipment, chemicals, textiles, food products, gems & jewelry; whereas, major commodities of import for India from Saudi Arabia are Crude oil, LPG, fertilizers, chemicals, plastic and products thereof etc.

-• The Future Investment Initiative (FII) organized by the FII Institute is the annual flagship event of the Kingdom of Saudi Arabia which sees the participation of global investors from across the world.
+9. The Future Investment Initiative (FII): Organized by the FII Institute, it is the annual flagship event of the Kingdom of Saudi Arabia which sees participation of global investors from across the world.
 In 2019, Honorable Prime Minister had delivered the Keynote address at the 3rd FII Summit.
-In 2023 and 2024, Hon’ble Minister of Commerce & Industry Shri Piyush Goyal address the 7th and 8th editions of the Summit.
+In 2023 and 2024, Hon’ble Minister of Commerce & Industry Shri Piyush Goyal addressed the 7th and 8th editions of FII.

-a.)
-Hydrocarbons: Saudi Arabia remained the 3rd largest Crude sourcing destination for India next to Russia and Iraq for FY 2023-24.
-India imported 33.35 MMT of crude oil in the financial year 2023-24, accounting for 14.3 % of its total crude imports.
+a) Hydrocarbons: India imported 33.14 MMT of crude oil in the financial year 2024-25, accounting for 13.58 % of its total crude imports.
 Crude oil Imports in Million Metric Tonne (MMT) from Saudi Arabia in the last few years are as follows:

 Crude Oil (in MMT)